samanthajlee2/edgent-kafka-spark/README.md

 ## Running Edgent + Kafka + Spark Streaming
 Download: `sudo docker pull hausss/edgent-demo`

-Run: `sudo docker run -it hausss/edgent-demo bash`
+Run: `sudo docker run --net=host -it hausss/edgent-demo bash`

 check: `pwd` should show that you are in `/lab`